 - Presence of eardrum 'grommets'.

-- Chronic eye diseases like glaucoma, keratoconus and retinitis pigmentosa.
+- Chronic eye conditions such as glaucoma, keratoconus and retinitis pigmentosa.

 - Multiple sclerosis.